sotayamashita/amazon-sns-cli/README.md

     -h, --help               output usage information
     -V, --version            output the version number
-    -t, --target [target]    Either TopicArn or EndpointArn, but not both.
+    -t, --target [target]    either TopicArn or EndpointArn, but not both.
-    -m, --message [message]  The message you want to send to the topic.
+    -m, --message [message]  the message you want to send to the topic.
 ```

 ## License